We're updating our terminology in Jira

 1. Navigate to the project you want to report on.

 Company-managed projects support multiple boards.
-Jira Software runs reports on each board in the project.
+Jira runs reports on each board in the project.
 Ensure you're viewing the correct board before generating a report.
 Learn more about switching between boards in a company-managed project.

 Reports for team-managed software projects